-Take The Starry Night–one of the most famous paintings ever (famous is another thing a hate, but that is a story for another day).
+Take The Starry Night–one of the most famous paintings ever (famous is another thing I hate, but that is a story for another day).
 It’s amazing and beautiful, and it makes us and our students feel something when we look at it.

 But, why does it do those things?
 What choices did the artist make to us feel the way we do when we see this painting?
 That’s where the elements and principles come in.
-The artist used swirling, flowing lines and movement that capture the feeling in my heart when I am very emotional.
-He used proportion in art to make that cypress tree grab our eye and flame up and flow back into the sky so we keep looking.
+The artist used swirling, flowing lines, and movement that captures the feeling in my heart when I am very emotional.
+He used proportion in the art to make that cypress tree grab our eye and flame up and flow back into the sky so we keep looking.
 He used contrast to make the moon and stars pop out from the sky.
 Van Gogh used the elements and principles to convey how he felt, and it impacts us in powerful ways.

 Our feelings when we look at art are not accidents.
 They are deliberate choices made by artists.